 Contact The Wiseman Law Firm Today for a Free Consultation

-Our attorney has over 15 years of experience and an extensive understanding of the criminal justice system.
+Our attorney has nearly 25 years of experience and an extensive understanding of the criminal justice system.
 When you retain our services, we will develop an innovative strategy to fight charges and work toward a favorable outcome in your case.

-For legal representation from a lawyer committed to protecting your rights, call us at 407-420-4647 or contact us online.
+For legal representation from a sex crime defense lawyer committed to protecting your rights, call us at 407-420-4647 or contact us online.